 The successful candidate will be appointed to an appropriate Associate Professional Specialist or more senior rank depending on qualifications and experience.

 Applications must include a resume, cover letter, and a list of three references with full contact information.
 This position is subject to the University's background check policy.

 Term: Early September to June 1.

 Eligibility: A senior scholar with a significant record of publication and teaching in a North American institution who is a faculty or staff member at a Cooperating Institution.
 Preference will be given to those who have not received recent support from the School.
 Candidates who have held the Whitehead Professorship may apply if the previous term was at least five years prior.

 Compensation: Stipend of $35,000 plus round-trip coach airfare to Athens, board at Loring Hall for the Whitehead Professor (one-half senior rate for spouse, and one-half student rate for dependents) and School housing.
-Hotel and transportation on all fall School trips and transportation on all winter Attica excursions.
+Hotel and transportation on all five School trips.

 Applicants may be invited to an interview at the annual AIA/SCS meetings or by telephone.

 The appointments will be announced by January 15.